hakuuww/uWaterlooWatcardDataReader/README.md

 columnar and click libraries were also used to format data in run window

-the following must be completed before running the main.py file:
+The following must be completed before running the main.py file:
   1. Have Python installed and setted up

   2. In command line install the following by typing(one by one):